-The diagram CSUN-1 shown in p.
+The diagram CSUN-1 shown on p.
 15 (Note: the translation p.
-20) illustrates functional overview of ASRS and a desired system configuration on LCS."
+20) illustrates a functional overview of ASRS and a desired system configuration on LCS."
 (Translated abstract p.
-18 1.24-p.
-19 1.8)
+18 l.
+24-p.
+19 l.8)

-"B. Software (Omitted)
+"B. Software (...Omitted...)

 1. This chapter describes functional specifications for AS/RS control system (ASRS).
-ASRS is a dedicated computer system.
-(Omitted) The functions thereof are operation controls in six AS/RS workstations: request to write an order, return of an item, transfer of an item, inventory check, and security.
-The system interfaces with Library Computer System (LCS)."
+ASRS is a dedicated computer system. (...Omitted...)
+The functions thereof are operation controls in six AS/RS workstations: request to write an order, return of an item, transfer of an item, inventory check, and security.
+The system interfaces with the Library Computer System (LCS)."
 (Translated abstract p.
-221.16-1.25)
+22 1.
+16-1.
+25)

-"C. Request procedure (Omitted)
+"C. Request procedure (...Omitted...)

-1. (Omitted) A user using On-Line Public Access Catalog (OLPAC) can request an item having a location in ASRS for loan-out.
+1. (...Omitted...)
+A user using On-Line Public Access Catalog (OLPAC) can request an item having a location in ASRS for loan-out.
 All ASRS item requests are generated through LCS, excluding a non-LCS item to be requested through an ASRS terminal.
-LCS confirms a request of a user with an inputted ID number of a borrower.
-(Omitted) After the confirmation process, an item request transaction is transmitted to ASRS via an interface.
+LCS confirms a request of a user with an inputted ID number of a borrower. (...Omitted...)
+After the confirmation process, an item request transaction is transmitted to ASRS via an interface.

-2. Order input procedure (Omitted)
+2. Order input procedure (...Omitted...)